keybase/book-content/02-chat/00-index.md

 [**Special features**](/chat/special-features)
 Keybase’s encryption enables some special features like location sharing, exploding messages, and coin flips.

-{# nice to have a visual blurb that says something like: Chat on Keybase is entirely encrypted, private, and secure.
+{# Nice to have a stylized blurb that says something like: Chat on Keybase is entirely encrypted, private, and secure.
 You can be 100% sure your conversation is just between you and that person.
 No one else, not even Keybase, can read your messages. #}